ssentongoi/trosyn-AI-light-demo/docs/architecture/Trosyn AI – Product Requirements Documen.md

 11. Development Notes

-Current AI Model: Gemma 3.1B
+Current AI Model: Gemma 3N
-	•	All AI features (summarization, redaction, grammar, reasoning) are optimized for Gemma 3.1B.
+	•	All AI features (summarization, redaction, grammar, reasoning) are optimized for Gemma 3N.
 	•	Chosen for efficiency and small size to run fully offline on standard devices.
 	•	Allows fully disconnected operations with predictable memory use.

 Planned Upgrade: Gemma 3.n
-	•	Once Gemma 3.n is stable, it will replace 3.1B in the core system.
+	•	The system will receive continuous updates to the Gemma 3N model as they become available.
 	•	Expected improvements:
 	•	Longer context handling
 	•	Better reasoning across multiple documents